-We are running multiple campaigns to raise awareness of high impact chronic pain, pain that is disabling, pain that is severe and constant.
+We are running multiple chronic pain campaigns to raise awareness of high impact chronic pain, pain that is disabling, pain that is severe and constant.
 People who live with this kind of pain most often require long term opioid therapy to manage that pain.

 Since 2018 Australian policy makers have demonized opioids based on outdated thinking and low quality evidence.
 The current situation is that many doctors are force tapering their patients off their long term opiod therapy in the mistaken belief that opioids ‘do not work for chronic pain’.

 This is a travesty, as people who were previously able to work, take care of their families and engage with their communities are now becoming needlessly disabled, and living a life of constant, severe pain.
 Worse, some people are choosing to “opt out” of life, rather than live with constant, severe pain.

 We are aiming to change this.
 To educate, advocate and inspire people living with pain to band together and take ACTION.